6880 words, short story, REPRINT

 Only the highest tips of the peaks were still shining gold.
 They were like bright orange light bulbs.
 And then, one by one, they went out.

-First published in Asimov’s Science Fiction, June, 2010.
+Originally published in Asimov’s Science Fiction, June, 2010.

 Chris Beckett's short stories began appearing in 1990, with "A Matter of Survival" in Interzone, and have since been published regularly on both sides of the Atlantic.
 He has published two short story collections, The Turing Test and The Peacock Cloak.
 The Turing Test won the Edge Hill short fiction award in 2009, a rare instance of an SF book winning a non-SF literary award.
 His four novels to date are The Holy Machine, Marcher, Dark Eden and Mother of Eden.
 Dark Eden won the Arthur C. Clarke award in 2013.
 Chris Beckett has three grown up children and lives in Cambridge, England with his wife Maggie.